Prince William County Housing Market Analysis: April 2025

 Active Listings: 819 homes

 With 819 active listings far outnumbering sales, Prince William County is experiencing a buyer’s market.
-This surplus inventory gives buyers more options and negotiating power.
+This surplus inventory gives buyers more options and negotiating power, a trend monitored by Bright MLS Market Watch.

 Price Trends: Softening in Prince William County